crustio/crust-node/README.md

    - Please select tee of a validator node on chain to validate your tee by fill 'validator_api_base_url' and use controller account (not stash account) to configure crust chain identity.

-   - Use this command to get 'crust_account_id' by convert 'crust_address', please note that you need to remove the initial '0x' when filling 'crust_account_id' in the TEE configuration.
+   - Use this command to get 'chain_account_id' by convert 'chain_address', please note that you need to remove the initial '0x' when filling 'chain_account_id' in the TEE configuration.
       ```shell
-      crust-subkey inspect "crust_address"
+      crust-subkey inspect "chain_address"
       ```

 - Launch